akjadhav/asst2/README.md

  * part_a/tasksys.h
  * part_b/tasksys.cpp
  * part_b/tasksys.h
- * Your write-up PDF (submit to gradescope write-up assignment)
+ * Your write-up PDF (submit to gradescope write-up project)

 #### Code Handin ####

 We ask you to submit source files `part_a/tasksys.cpp|.h` and `part_b/tasksys.cpp|.h` in a compressed file.
 You can create a directory (e.g named `asst2_submission`) with sub-directories `part_a` and `part_b`, drop the relevant files in, compress the directory by running `tar -czvf asst2.tar.gz asst2_submission`, and upload it.
-Please submit the **compressed file** `asst2.tar.gz` to assignment *Assignment 2 (Code)* on Gradescope.
+Please submit the **compressed file** `asst2.tar.gz` to project *project 2 (Code)* on Gradescope.

 Before submitting the source files, make sure that all code is compilable and runnable!
 We should be able to drop these files into a clean starter code tree, type `make`, and then execute your program without manual intervention.

-Our grading scripts will run the checker code provided to you in the starter code to determine performance points.  _We will also run your code on other applications that are not provided in the starter code to further test its correctness!_ The grading script will be run *after* the assignment is due.
+Our grading scripts will run the checker code provided to you in the starter code to determine performance points.  _We will also run your code on other applications that are not provided in the starter code to further test its correctness!_ The grading script will be run *after* the project is due.

 #### Writeup Handin ####

-Please submit a brief writeup to the assignment *Assignment 2 (Write-up)* on Gradescope, addressing the following:
+Please submit a brief writeup to the project *project 2 (Write-up)* on Gradescope, addressing the following:

  1. Describe your task system implementation (1 page is fine).
 In additional to a general description of how it works, please make sure you address the following questions:
   * How did you decide to manage threads? (e.g., did you implement a thread pool?)
   * How does your system assign tasks to worker threads?
-Did you use static or dynamic assignment?
+Did you use static or dynamic project?
   * How did you track dependencies in Part B to ensure correct execution of task graphs?

  2. In Part A, you may have noticed that simpler task system implementations (e.g., a completely serial implementation, or the spawn threads every launch implementation), perform as well as or sometimes better than the more advanced implementations.
 Please explain why this is the case, citing certain tests as examples.
 For example, in what situations did the sequential task system implementation perform best?
 Why?
 In what situations did the spawn-every-launch implementation perform as well as the more advanced parallel implementations that use a thread pool?
 When does it not?
- 3. Describe one test that you implemented for this assignment.
-What does the test do, what is it meant to check, and how did you verify that your solution to the assignment did well on your test?
-Did the result of the test you added cause you to change your assignment implementation?
+ 3. Describe one test that you implemented for this project.
+What does the test do, what is it meant to check, and how did you verify that your solution to the project did well on your test?
+Did the result of the test you added cause you to change your project implementation?